AlessioToniolo/TraneCV/README.md

 ** You should see a prediction!
 Apply this algorithim to your teamcode using the external webcam class or phone cam class and your done!

 ## Contributing
-To contribute to PhosphorCV, create a pull request by forking this repository and creating a new branch, instantiate an issue, or join our Discord server!
+To contribute to TraneCV, create a pull request by forking this repository and creating a new branch, instantiate an issue, or join our Discord server!
 * https://discord.gg/FtVDSW